Lord of the World: History

-The number of former priests and bishops who reject Catholicism are inspired by the priests who took an oath rejecting the authority of the Holy See following the French Revolution.
-All were excommunicated by the Pope and became employees of the French Government following the Civil Constitution of the Clergy.

-The word, "Recusants", which Fr.
-Franklin uses to describe Catholics who absent themselves from compulsory Humanist worship, dates from the reign of Queen Elizabeth I of England.
+The word, "Recusants", which Franklin uses to describe Catholics who absent themselves from compulsory Humanist worship, dates from the reign of Queen Elizabeth I of England.
 The word was originally used to describe both Catholics and Puritans who, despite heavy fines and imprisonment, refused to attend weekly Anglican services.

-The conspiracy to suicide bomb President Felsenburgh and its grisly aftermath are inspired by the Gunpowder Plot of 1605, in which a small group of English Catholic noblemen led by Robert Catesby planned to blow up King James I of England during an address before Parliament.
-Like its fictional counterpart, the Gunpowder Plot was exploited for propaganda and used to justify a campaign to completely and permanently destroy Catholicism.

-The scene in which President Julian Felsenburgh leads an enormous congregation in the worship of a mother goddess inside St. Paul's Cathedral is inspired by the worship of the Goddess of Reason inside Notre Dame Cathedral during the Reign of Terror.

-As acknowledged in the text, the character of Cardinal Dolgorovski of Moscow is inspired by Judas Iscariot.Benson (2011), pages 240–244.
+As acknowledged in the text, the character of Cardinal Dolgorovski of Moscow is inspired by Judas Iscariot.

-The word Test Act for Felsenburgh's legislative means to root out Catholicism is no invention of his or of his author, but there actually have been Test Acts in England.
+The word Test Act for Felsenburgh's legislative means to root out Catholicism is no invention of his or of his author.
+There were Test Acts passed in England intended for that purpose.